 It was decided that the Electrical Engineering (EE) lab would be combined with the Mechatronics lab.
-Current no architecture students are enrolled, but that is expected to change when the curriculum is officially approved and courses scheduled.
+Currently there are no students enrolled in the architecture program, however, that is expected to change when the curriculum is officially approved and courses are scheduled.
 In addition, the president of HU is working to acquired laboratory space that will be dedicated to architecture labs.